 If you have a loved one living with a memory-related condition, you may be exploring long-term care options for them.
 On top of what you can provide for them at home, our team members at Discovery Village At Westchase can improve your loved one’s quality of life through cognitive stimulation activities and assistance with daily living activities.
 Our neighborhood has been designed in a dementia-friendly way, with electronic security and visual cues to assist residents who have problems with wandering.
 The floorplans of our apartment homes are also arranged in a dementia-friendly manner.

-Why Choose a Retirement Community over Home Care?
+Why Choose a Senior Living Community over Home Care?

 When you or a loved one require assisted living, you have two main options: engage in-home care or make the move to a senior living community.
 Finances aside, there are numerous good reasons to choose a senior living community over home care:

 - Increased socialization opportunities when you live amongst peers

 - Have all the amenities and services you need right at your doorstep, reducing the need to travel to get to medical appointments, exercise classes, social events, and more